-here - will again be Easter Saturday, next year on 30th March 2024.
+here - will again be Easter Saturday, this year on 30th March 2024.

-RUG Awards 2023: this year's RUG Awards presentations have happened, in July!
+RUG Awards 2023: last year's RUG Awards presentations happened in July.
 Eight groups across five of Railfuture's branches submitted 13 nominations in five of the six award categories; five of the eight groups were believed to be participating in the awards for the first time.
 In this ninth year of the RUG Awards, the winner of the first award presented was the 100th recipient of an award or commendation since their inception!
 See further details in 2023 below - and Railfuture in the news 17th July-17th August for resulting media coverage.

 Railfuture's annual Awards for Rail User Groups, inaugurated in 2012, aim to recognise and reward local volunteers who come together and work tirelessly to improve their local railway - its stations and services - on behalf of their passengers, efforts which all-too-often would otherwise pass unheralded.
 Newsletters, websites, campaigns, campaigners, new groups, and use of social media - all are in the field for the 'shy and retiring' to be bold and have a go at celebrating success; and yes, self-nomination (except for Best individual RUG Campaigner, for Railfuture members only) is allowed!

 Note: the award for Best RUG Campaigner is open to non-members as well as members of Railfuture alike, and must not be confused with the separate Railfuture Campaigner of the Year - now Railfuture Member of the Year - which as the name implies is exclusive to Railfuture members only.